Use the ‘meal plan rotation’ system so you can make easy meal plans in no time!

 Because sometimes we get all caught up in the “plan” of doing things, of following along a specific set of steps.
 And we miss the forest for the trees, so to speak.

 Because you want to know the real truth of meal planning?
-It’s that you know how to do it, girl.
+It’s that you know how to do it, friend.
 You got this on lock.
 Even if you don’t think you do.

 I even feel a little silly talking about this in a blog post because it’s SO EASY.
 It’s SO NORMAL.

-Basically, the Meal Plan Rotation Plan can be chopped up into two “types” of meal planning.
+Basically, the Meal Plan Rotation can be chopped up into two “types” of meal planning.

 Type One: Just plan dinner and “wing it” for breakfast and lunch.

 The secret sauce?
-That once you create this meal plan, whether that’s Type One or Type Two, you stick with it.
+That once you create your own Rotation, whether that’s Type One or Type Two, you stick with it.
 For WEEKS.

 Utilizing the meal plan rotation plan means you “settle in” to a meal plan.
 You can vary this by making a 2-week plan, or even a three-week plan, and rotate those.